Luci-MG/Under-the-Hood/docs/langdives/Java/ReferenceTypesInDepth.md

 ## **Summary**

-- **Strings**: Immutable, stored in the String Pool if created with literals. `new String()` creates a separate object.
-- **Arrays**: Reference types, so multiple variables can point to the same array object.
-- **Classes**: Objects are referenced in memory multiple references can point to same object.
-- **Wrapper Classes**: Use caching for certain ranges (e.g., `Integer` values from -128 to 127).
-- **Garbage Collection**: Objects are eligible for garbage collection when no active references point to them.
+Strings are immutable and stored in the String Pool when created with literals, while using new String() creates a separate object.
+Arrays are reference types, allowing multiple variables to point to the same array object.
+For classes, objects are referenced in memory, meaning multiple references can point to the same object.
+Wrapper classes utilize caching for certain ranges, such as Integer values between -128 and 127.
+Objects become eligible for garbage collection when no active references point to them.

+---

 ## **String Pool In Depth**

-The **String Pool** (also called the **intern pool**) in Java is implemented using a Hash Table-like data structure internally.
+The String Pool (also called the intern pool) in Java is implemented using a Hash Table-like data structure internally.
 Let’s explore the design and behavior behind this structure:

 ### **Internals**

-- **Hash Table Concept:**
+- **Hash Table:**
-The **String Pool** uses a Hash Map-like structure internally, where the key is the string literal, and the value is a reference to the interned string in the pool.
+The String Pool uses a Hash Map-like structure internally, where the key is the string literal, and the value is a reference to the interned string in the pool.
 This ensures fast lookups and deduplication of identical strings because hash-based structures allow O(1) average-time complexity for lookup operations.

 - **Behavior of String Pool:**
-If a new string literal is created, the pool **Checks** if the string already exists (by computing its hash), If the string exists, it returns the existing reference.
+If a new string literal is created, the pool checks if the string already exists (by computing its hash), If the string exists, it returns the existing reference.
 If not, the string is added to the pool.

 - **Rehashing and Thread Safety:**
-The interned pool is part of the JVM's heap and managed by the Java String class. **Since Java 7**, the pool is stored in the heap instead of the PermGen space to allow better memory management.
+The interned pool is part of the JVM's heap and managed by the Java String class.
+Since Java 7, the pool is stored in the heap instead of the PermGen space to allow better memory management.
 The pool structure is thread-safe, meaning multiple threads can safely use the pool.

-???+ example "Simplified conceptual pseudocode Example"
+??? example "Simplified conceptual pseudocode Example"
     ```java title="How the pool works internally"
     class StringPool {
         private static Map<String, String> pool = new HashMap<>();